-If you began using your home for business before 2009, continue to use the same depreciation method you used in past tax years.
+If you began using your home for business before 2011, continue to use the same depreciation method you used in past tax years.

-If you began using your home for business in 2009, depreciate the business part as nonresidential real property under the modified accelerated cost recovery system (MACRS).
+If you began using your home for business for the first time in 2011, depreciate the business part as nonresidential real property under the modified accelerated cost recovery system (MACRS).
 Under MACRS, nonresidential real property is depreciated using the straight line method over 39 years.
 For more information on MACRS and other methods of depreciation, see Publication 946.